×

 Before your baby is born it’s a good idea to start planning for going home after the birth.
 As well as getting everything ready for your new baby one thing to consider is what support you will have when you go home.

-If you elect to go home early on the early discharge program you’ll have the support you need from our Midwifery in-home team, who will visit you at home for up to two weeks after the birth of your baby.
+If you and your baby want to go home soon after birth or you need extra support, MNCLHD Maternity Services have the option of midwifery in the home.
+The midwifery in the home team will visit you at home for up to two weeks after the birth of your baby.
 The role of this team is to perform health checks for you and your baby, support you in learning to feed your baby and provide you with ongoing education and support.

 Top of page